Aug 10 2012

-In our VIN Decoding 101 series of articles we have focused on which vehicles are required to have 17-digit VIN numbers assigned and what data is and is not captured within the VIN.
-We have seen that country of sale, vehicle segment and type, model year and manufacturer all play a big role in the usefulness of VIN decoding and the type and depth of vehicle details the VIN will encode.
-For many applications a basic VIN decode, one that decodes only what is encoded in the VIN, will provide all the details that your business needs.
-However, there are also many common VIN decoder applications where there is need and substantial benefits for more detail, as much as possible.
+In our VIN Decoding 101 series of articles, we have focused on which vehicles are required to have 17-digit VIN numbers assigned and what data is and is not captured within the VIN.
+We have seen that country of sale, vehicle segment and type, model year, and manufacturer all play a big role in the usefulness of VIN decoding and the type and depth of vehicle details the VIN will encode.
+For many applications, a basic VIN decode, one that decodes only what is encoded in the VIN, will provide all the details that your business needs.
+However, there are also many common VIN decoder applications where there is a need and substantial benefits for more detail, as much as possible.
 How can this need be met?

 Some advanced "VIN Decoder" applications on the market, including our VIN Decoder API Web Service, could actually be more accurately described as "Vehicle Decoders".
 These applications are able to accept multiple inputs in addition to VIN.
-They use this additional data, along with the VIN, to increase match rates, as well as more accurately identify the vehicle, it's features, and even optional installed equipment and vehicle color.
+They use this additional data, along with the VIN, to increase match rates, as well as more accurately identify the vehicle, its features, and even optional installed equipment and vehicle color.
 If you have the ability to provide any of these additional inputs, you should not settle for a basic VIN decoder that can only decode a VIN.
 As such, it is worth taking a moment to review the inputs that can be decoded, along with the VIN, and how they can be utilized by more advanced VIN decoder solutions:

 The most common additional data point accepted, as well as one of the most useful, is the OEM assigned model number.
 This is also commonly referred to as the order code.
-With the model number you can usually determine vehicle trim, transmission, standard features and sometimes special packages tied to the vehicle.
+With the model number, you can usually determine vehicle trim, transmission, standard features, and sometimes special packages tied to the vehicle.
 Adding this detail will also substantially increase the rate of exact match returns from the decoding service you are using.

-OEM's assign codes to all optional aspects of the vehicle.
-These include individual options, marketing packages, engines, transmissions, emissions and color codes.
+OEMs assign codes to all optional aspects of the vehicle.
+These include individual options, marketing packages, engines, transmissions, emissions, and color codes.
 These codes can be used to identify all optional equipment on the vehicle.
 In addition, some VIN Decoder service providers can use even a couple of these codes, if available, to determine trim and other optional equipment tied to the vehicle through option associations and availability.

 Sounds great right?
 This is an ideal vehicle identification solution if you can gain access to the data listed above.
 What is the catch you ask?
 The barrier for most businesses is availability and access to this level of vehicle data.
 These model numbers and codes can be a real challenge to acquire.

 If your business process includes physical examination or access to the vehicles you are decoding, it is possible to obtain the model number and OEM codes from the vehicle itself.
 These OEM data codes are usually recorded on a badge or sticker mounted somewhere on the vehicle.
-The location varies by manufacturer and model year, however, common locations include the door jam, glove box and under the hood.
+The location varies by manufacturer and model year, however, common locations include the doorjamb, glove box, and under the hood.
 If you can use this data to differentiate your product or service, and you have to interact physically with the vehicle as part of your normal business process, it could be worthwhile to manually gather this additional information.

-Most businesses utilizing VIN decoding do not have the time, inclination or access needed to search each vehicle for a list of model and equipment codes.
-For this super majority, these codes are only available from a franchised dealer's DMS for "New", and often "Certified Pre-Owned", inventory for sale, or directly from the OEM.
-Unfortunately, gaining access to the dealers DMS is becoming more and more challenging and expensive.
+Most businesses utilizing VIN decoding do not have the time, inclination, or access needed to search each vehicle for a list of model and equipment codes.
+For this supermajority, these codes are only available from a franchised dealer's DMS for "New", and often "Certified Pre-Owned", inventory for sale, or directly from the OEM.
+Unfortunately, gaining access to the dealer's DMS is becoming more and more challenging and expensive.
 Even the inventory feeds dealers provide to classified listing sites and portals rarely, if ever, include these valuable codes.

 Using OEM model numbers, package codes, and option codes along with the VIN to decode the vehicle is ideal.
 The specificity and detail available when using such data to decode your vehicles is going to provide all the information most any business application could desire to use.
 Generally, though, the OEM code and model number data is something that is a challenge for most businesses to acquire.
 It is usually available only to those decoding "New" and "Pre-Owned" inventory with access to "poll" the dealer's DMS.

 When this is not possible, including generic vehicle and option descriptors along with the VIN will substantially increase the information returned with each decoded vehicle.
-Use of generic descriptors can work equally well for both new and used vehicles when the descriptive data is available.
+The use of generic descriptors can work equally well for both new and used vehicles when the descriptive data is available.
 Even when you only have the VIN to work with, there is still good reason to be picky and not settle for just any VIN decoder.
-The more powerful VIN decoder solutions can provide a large amount of valuable "common" data that is known to be installed on the vehicle even when the VIN is not specific to a style.
+The more powerful VIN decoder solutions can provide a large amount of valuable "common" data that is known to be installed on the vehicle even when the VIN is not specific to a trim/style.